dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

     write(stream, "I see!");
     stream-contents(stream);

-Calling `write`_ on a sequence has the same effect as calling `write-element`_ on all the elements of the sequence.
+Calling :gf:`write` on a sequence has the same effect as calling :gf:`write-element` on all the elements of the sequence.
 For more information about writing to streams, see `Writing to streams`_.

-Some streams are *positionable* ; that is, any element of the stream can be accessed at any time.
+Some streams are *positionable*; that is, any element of the stream can be accessed at any time.
 Positionable streams allow you to set the position at which the stream is accessed by the next operation.
 The following example uses positioning to return the character “w” from a